IBM Db2: Technical information

 Db2 can be administered from either the command-line or a GUI.
-The command-line interface requires more knowledge of the product but can be more easily scripted and automated.
-The GUI is a multi-platform Java client that contains a variety of wizards suitable for novice users.
 Db2 supports both SQL and XQuery.
-DB2 has native implementation of XML data storage, where XML data is stored as XML (not as relational data or CLOB data) for faster access using XQuery.
+DB2 has a native implementation of XML data storage, where XML data is stored as XML (not as relational data or CLOB data) for faster access using XQuery.

 Db2 has APIs for Rexx, PL/I, COBOL, RPG, Fortran, C++, C, Delphi, .NET CLI, Java, Python, Perl, PHP, Ruby, and many other programming languages.
 Db2 also supports integration into the Eclipse and Visual Studio integrated development environments.

 pureQuery is IBM's data access platform focused on applications that access data. pureQuery supports both Java and .NET. pureQuery provides access to data in databases and in-memory Java objects via its tools, APIs, and runtime environment as delivered in IBM Data Studio Developer and IBM Data Studio pureQuery Runtime.

-Error processing

-An important feature of Db2 computer programs is error handling.
-The SQL communications area (SQLCA) structure was once used exclusively within a Db2 program to return error information to the application program after every SQL statement was executed.
-The primary, but not singularly useful, error diagnostic is held in the field SQLCODE within the SQLCA block.

-The SQL return code values are: